Customized Exercise Programming - Colorectal Cancer

-Colorectal cancer is the third most commonly occurring cancer in men and the second most commonly occurring cancer in women.
-There were over 1,096,601 million new cases and 551,269 deaths worldwide in 2018.
+Colorectal Cancer cancer is the third most commonly occurring cancer in men and the second most commonly occurring cancer in women.
+There were over 1.93 million new cases and 0.94 million deaths worldwide in 2020.
 Incidence rates have been decreasing for most of the past two decades due to colorectal screening tests that allow for early detection and removal of polyps before they turn into cancer.
 Incidence rates have, however, increased by nearly 2% in people younger than age 50.
+The global new CRC cases is predicted to reach 3.2 million in 2040, with China and the United States having the highest estimated number of new CRC cases in the next 20 years.

 Most colorectal cancers start as a growth on the inner lining of the colon or rectum.
 These growths are called polyps.
 Some types of polyps can change into cancer over the course of many years, but not all polyps will become cancerous.
 The chance of a polyp changing into cancer depends on the type of polyp it is.
 The 2 main types of polyps are: